craw0967/steamlink-archlinux/README.md

 git clone https://github.com/craw0967/steamlink-archlinux.git
 ```

-Plug in the USB drive you wish to install Archlinux onto.
+Plug in the USB drive you wish to install ArchLinux onto.
 If you are using a Virtual Machine, ensure the USB drive is correctly passed through to the VM.

 Confirm the USB drive name and partition you wish to install the OS onto.